 Read how I Prime Reacted to the first tri.

 which was a spoiler, but beyond Imperialdramon, expected fare.
-I also heard everyone’s going to a hot spring or something to welcome Meiko.
+I heard everyone’s going to a hot spring to welcome Meiko.
 I HATED that.
-That isn’t just going to be five minutes.
+That isn’t going to be five minutes.
 It telegraphs fanservice and time-wasting when the last thing we saw was Alphamon wrecking the city.
-This promotional poster didn’t help my fears either…
+This promotional poster certainly didn’t help.

 Is that what Digimon’s been reduced to?
 Welcome party at a bathhouse?
-I feel like the Digidestined have more important things to tend to.
+I feel like they have more important things to tend to.
 If this were Adventure, they’d probably be having strategy meetings and figuring out the plot.
 For all that tri. pretends that it’s mature and out to develop characters, they had more character as kids than they do here and that was in the absence of slice of life rubbish.
-I remember them as heroes and even if they lost their way at times, they grew up and took on the responsibility of saving two worlds.
+They’re heroes and even if they lost their way at times, they grew up and took on the responsibility of saving two worlds.
 Where is all that?

 Maybe I’m being too hard on tri.
 I was pre-judging at the time.
 Perhaps the fanservice and filler won’t be THAT obvious.

-Digimon Adventure tri.
-2: Ketsui is the most depressing thing since Digimon Adventure tri.
-1: Saikai.
+Digimon Adventure tri.: Determination is the most disappointing thing since Digimon Adventure tri.: Reunion.
 This is going to be one of “those” reviews where everything is so bad every step of the way that I have to comment on almost all of it.

 This first “episode” was disgusting.
-You could just watch the part before Butter-fly and the part where Ogremon arrives on earth to the end and skip the rest.
-Overall, you aren’t missing anything.
-The whole bathhouse nonsense is full of manservice, irrelevant dialogue, and “bad comedy” hijinks for two year olds.
-If I were being really fair, there’s a few exposition lines like the agent pair are exes.
+You can skip everything except the part before Butter-fly plays and when Ogremon arrives and miss nothing.
+This bathhouse nonsense is full of manservice, irrelevant dialogue, and hijinks for two year olds.
+If I were being really fair, there’s some exposition.
+The agent pair are exes.
 Yeah, who cares?
 Meicoomon is a Champion.
 Yeah, who cares?
 We learn where Meiko moved from.
 Yeah, who cares?

 Why did the agents even go to the bathhouse?
 They’re conveniently there the same day as the main characters.
-Okay, okay.
-They do mention that there might be an attack.
+To be fair again, they said there might be an attack.
 Said attack takes place completely independent of the bathhouse stuff.
 So, guess what?
-We did not need to watch that.
+We did not need to watch it.

-Anyway, Ogremon shows up on earth.
-The humans use special guns which work on him I guess?
+Ogremon shows up and the humans use special guns which… work on him I guess?
 Then Leomon comes in to take Ogremon back.
-Towards the end it’s established that the agents can predict where infected Digimon might show up so they’ll up the security for those areas.
+The agents can predict where infected Digimon might show up so they can increase security for those areas.

 The second “episode” starts with… school festival stuff.
 Ugh, how many generic anime clichés are they trying to rack up here?
 Well, maybe they won’t do something obvious like a maid café.

-… I was only half right.
-I hate being right to any degree when it comes to this series.
-Luckily, we get into another Ogremon attack with Mimi and Meiko.
+… I was almost right.
+I hate being right to any degree with tri.
+Luckily, Mimi and Meiko go fight Ogremon.
 Izzy tells Mimi to wait, but she decides to send Ogremon back.

 Um, no. You don’t know that’s your Ogremon.
-I would’ve put a few seconds of Ogremon shifting back or have Mimi try to reason/talk with him.
+Put in a few seconds of Ogremon shifting back or have Mimi try to reason/talk with him.
 These two had a connection.
-Either reference properly or don’t do it at all.
-Also, you’d think this would come up again but of course not.
-And this is the last we see of Ogremon.
-Seriously…?
+Use Ogremon properly or don’t use him at all.
+Also, you’d think he would come up again but of course not.
+This is the last we see of Ogremon…

 Togemon holds off Ogremon as a news helicopter films this.
-Mimi hopes this will show people there’s good Digimon too since Japan apparently has magic amnesia that made them conveniently forget all the worldwide Digimon-related events in Adventure and 02.
+Mimi hopes this will show people there are good Digimon since Japan has magic amnesia that made them conveniently forget all the worldwide Digimon-related events in Adventure and 02.

 The other Digidestined arrive, but there’s a police barrier.
-Aw shucks, you guys.
-Police barriers are our one weakness.
+Oh, no!
+Not a police barrier!
+It’s our one weakness.
 Guess we’ll just stand here like idiots.
 Leomon shows up to pull Ogremon back again nodding to Mimi letting her know it’s their Leomon.

-Izzy scolds Mimi for taking action despite telling her to wait.
-He mentions her good intentions, but relates her actions to her ego.
+Izzy scolds Mimi for taking action.
+He acknowledges her good intentions, but relates her actions to her ego.
 He’s right in a way, but what if she did wait?
-Ogremon would’ve run off to do some major damage.
+Without engaging him, Ogremon would’ve run off.
 And we saw what happened when the others arrived.
 Izzy didn’t pre-summon the Digimon or anything.
 They just stopped at the police barrier.
 What exactly was Mimi waiting for?
 Let’s write out the police barrier.
-Giant Togemon fighting Ogremon wasn’t okay, so what were you guys going to do?
-Have giant Togemon, Garurumon, Greymon, Birdramon, and Kabuterimon fight Ogremon?
-What would’ve been different?
+Having a giant cactus fight Ogremon wasn’t okay, so what were you guys going to do?
+Have a giant cactus, wolf, dinosaur, bird, and bug fight Ogremon?
+What would’ve changed?

-Matt berates Joe to the others for not coming to help despite that it’s after the fact and even with all of you who did come, you didn’t do anything anyway.
+Matt complains about Joe not coming to help despite that it’s after the fact.
+Even with all of you who did come, you didn’t do anything anyway.
 Would’ve wasted Joe’s time.
-If they lost and Joe’s help would’ve turned the tides, this is more justified but as it is… Shut up, Matt.
+If they lost and Joe’s help would’ve turned the tides, this is justified but as it is… Shut up, Matt.

 So to summarize: Mimi stepping up to prevent Ogremon from rampaging = bad.
-Joe not being the hero he should be also = bad?
+Joe not being helping also = bad?
 Then what’s good?